Stone Butch Blues: Plot summary

 Cops continue raids and retaliation increases, the crowd inspired by the Stonewall riots.
 Jess and the others are arrested, beaten, and raped by the police.
 Theresa, who takes care of Jess after raids, attends feminist meetings, where others treat her love of butches as a betrayal of the feminist cause.
 Meanwhile, Jess talks at length about her gender confusion, feeling like neither man nor woman.
 Theresa is confused and encourages Jess to forget about it, but the two later argue over Jess's gender.
 Jess learns about, and decides to pursue, medical transition.
 Theresa disapproves, and they break up.

 Jess starts taking testosterone, gets chest reconstruction surgery, and begins to pass as a male.
 While relieved to be safer in public, Jess has complex feelings about her loss of visibility as a lesbian.
 She asks out Annie, a barista, and they have a date at Annie's house.
 Before they have sex, Jess slips into her strap-on without Annie noticing, effectively passing as male through their encounter.
 The next day, Jess accompanies Annie to a wedding, where Annie makes several homophobic comments.
 Horrified by Annie's use of slurs and insinuation that gay people are sex offenders, Jess leaves.

 After years of passing as a man, Jess stops taking testosterone.
 She no longer passes as male and feels continually more comfortable in her gender nonconforming body.
 After encountering Theresa and her new partner at a grocery store, Jess decides she needs to leave Buffalo and moves to New York City.
-She moves in next to Ruth, a drag queen and trans woman.
-They develop a loving friendship and eventually move in together.
-Jess begins doing activist work in the city, giving speeches to large audiences on queer and trans rights.
+Jess forms a close friendship with her neighbor Ruth, a trans woman.
+While taking the subway, Jess is attacked and seriously injured by a group of teenage boys.
+Ruth nurses Jess back to health and they confess their love for each other on Christmas Eve.

-As the novel closes, the two embarking on a road trip to visit Ruth's parents, and Jess returns to Buffalo and reconnects with friends from her past.
-Jess feels her life coming full circle, and she is filled with wary hope for her future with Ruth.
+Ruth and Jess embark on a road trip to Upstate New York to visit Ruth's family.
+While there, Jess visits Buffalo and reconnects with friends from her past.
+After returning to New York City, Jess witnesses a queer rights demonstration and decides to speak about her experiences.
+As the novel closes, Jess feels her life coming full circle, and she is filled with hope for her future with Ruth.